 7. Look for local deals at your destination

-Don’t forget to scope out local deals at your destination.
-Hunt for coupons or research happy hour deals.
 You never know how much you can save by doing a little research.
 Some hotels offer discounts on tours or local attractions.
-Don’t be afraid to ask the concierge what they have to offer!
+Visit the tourism and chamber of commerce sites for your destination.
+And, yes, Groupon is still a thing.

 8. Take advantage of freebies